October Road (TV series): Plot

-Nick Garrett (Bryan Greenberg) left home ten years ago to go backpacking in Europe for a few weeks—and the brief trip ended up lasting for a decade.
+Nick Garrett (Bryan Greenberg) left home ten years ago to go backpacking in Europe for a few weeks—and the brief trip ended up lasting a decade.
 He left behind his girlfriend Hannah (Laura Prepon), best friend Eddie (Geoff Stults), and his family.
 Garrett is now a famous author and screenwriter living in New York City.
 Between the parties, social engagements, and living in a beautiful loft-style apartment, Garrett is suffering writer's block while working on his next story.
 His agent books him to do a one-day writing seminar at the local college in his picturesque hometown of Knights Ridge, Massachusetts.
 Nick is excited about coming home, but realizes the feeling isn't completely mutual although his family and most of his friends welcome him back effusively.
 Hannah has a son, Sam, 10, and due to his age Nick questions if the child might be his biological son.
 Eddie is upset with Nick for walking out on their business plans and for depicting him as a fool in his book.
 Others are also upset with things Nick wrote in his book about the town.
 Nick will soon learn that it will be quite a readjustment coming home and that nothing will ever be the same again.

 When Nick learns that Sam has a nut allergy like all male members of his family he decides to stay in Knights Ridge and persistently tries to obtain a job at that local college ("The Doof") despite botching the one-day seminar with a bad case of nerves.
 He eventually wears down the college Dean by pleading for the job on her lawn late at night.
 She finally relents after he badly sings "Where is Love?" from the musical Oliver!.
 Nick seeks out the boy, Sam, but backs off when Hannah reproaches him.
 Nick's father also becomes convinced of Sam's paternity when he sees the boy has similar eyes to those of the widower's late wife.

 Nick eventually confronts Hannah with his belief about her boy's paternity.
 She disputes his view, pointing out how common peanut allergies are by asking patrons at the local bar for a show of hands of those with the allergy.
 Many people raise their hands.
 In the next few episodes.
 Nick and Hannah's feelings continue to develop.
 Hannah decides to break up with her boyfriend, prompting him to swear revenge on Nick.
 In the episodes to follow, Hannah's son, Sam, has an allergic reaction to a birthday cake made of nuts.
 In the tense episode that follows, Nick and Hannah are observed behaving like a couple in love.
 In the season finale, Nick rushes to her house to proclaim his love for her.
 They almost kiss, but are interrupted by Sam's supposed biological father.